talbss/wdio-v7/README.md

 # wdio-v7
-sample code showing how i have created and sued a custom reporter using webcriverio v7
+sample code showing how i have created and used a custom reporter using webdriverio v7